ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: After spotFIT, drop spots that are too close

-  If ``True``, spotMAX will drop spots that are too close using the new spots centers determined during the spotFIT step (fitting gaussian peaks).
+  If ``True``, SpotMAX will drop spots that are too close using the new spots centers determined during the spotFIT step (fitting gaussian peaks).

   If two or more peaks are within the same ellipsoid with radii equal to